-Founded in 2011, Eden House is the first recovery home for adult female victims of human trafficking and commercial exploitation in the Greater New Orleans area.
-Eden House is patterned after Magdalene House/Thistle Farms in Nashville, Tennessee, which has a long history of providing successful recovery services for trafficking survivors.
-As the first of its kind, Eden House addresses our community’s epidemic of human trafficking and commercial sexual exploitation of an overlooked and underserved demographic: women of all races and ages who have survived forced prostitution.
+Founded in 2011, Eden Centers (formerly Eden House) was the first recovery home for adult victims of human trafficking and commercial exploitation in the Greater New Orleans area.
+Eden Centers is patterned after Magdalene House/Thistle Farms in Nashville, Tennessee, which has a long history of providing successful recovery services for trafficking survivors.

-Our confidentially located residence was secured in May of 2012 and renovated by volunteers that summer.
-Eden House started with a paid full-time and part-time staff of three, as well as an Executive Director who donated her considerable time and effort.
-Today, Eden House has grown to include one full-time Executive Director, two clinicians, a Program Coordinator, a Young Adult Volunteer Corps administrative assistant, and a pool of ten rotating undergraduate, legal and clinical interns.
+Our first confidentially located residence was secured in May of 2012 and renovated by volunteers that summer.
+Eden Centers started with a paid full-time and part-time staff of three, as well as an Executive Director who donated her considerable time and effort.
+Today, Eden Centers has grown to include eight full-time staff members and five part-time staff members, as well as undergraduate and clinical interns.

-Our first resident arrived at Eden House in October 2012.
-Since then, Eden House has housed more than 45 residents, and has assisted over 200 women through direct outreach, advocacy, referrals, and phone consultations.
-Our first resident graduated from our program in April 2015.
+Our first resident arrived at Eden Centers in October 2012.
+Since then, Eden Centers has housed more than 67 residents, and has assisted over 400 clients through direct outreach, advocacy, referrals, and phone consultations.